 - At least 10 days have passed since the positive laboratory test (and the person remains asymptomatic)

-Asymptomatic persons who have a known exposure to an individual with a confirmed case of COVID-19 without appropriate personal protective equipment (PPE), in close contact as defined above, may return to work after:
+Asymptomatic persons who have a known exposure to an individual with a confirmed case of COVID-19 in close contact, as defined above, may return to work after:

 - A 14-day home quarantine period has ended

-Based on this most recent guidance and information from a local infectious disease specialist, individuals in a classroom or in close contact (6 feet or less for 15 minutes or longer without PPE) with an individual who is COVID-19 positive would be required to quarantine for 14 days.
+Based on this most recent guidance and information from a local infectious disease specialist, individuals in close contact (6 feet or less for 15 minutes or longer) with an individual who is COVID-19 positive would be required to quarantine for 14 days.
 The teacher would provide remote instruction during that time.
 Students and staff would be able to return to school once the Georgia Department of Public Health's Return to School/Work guidelines were met.
 Students would not enroll in the digital/distance learning option.
 This plan is subject to change at any time based on further guidance from state and local health officials.

 Elementary students will have designated outdoor recess time.
 Schools will limit the number of classes on the playground at one time and work to maintain distance between classes in order to reduce student contact between cohorts.